 ASTM standards aren’t just bureaucratic checkboxes.
 They’re your proof that testing was done correctly, consistently, and in a way that auditors, customers, and regulators recognize.

-Here’s what each standard actually means for your operation:
+Here’s what each standard means for your operation:

-ASTM D3078 — The bubble test.
+ASTM D3078 — The bubble emission test.
 Tells you if there’s a leak AND shows you where.
-The workhorse standard for flexible food packaging.
-Detection typically down to approximately 250 microns.
+Designed to detect gross leaks in flexible packages — actual sensitivity depends on package design, headspace, and test parameters.

 ASTM F2096 — Internal pressurization for medical and pharma seals.
-Required for sterile barrier validation.
-Supports compliance with ISO 11607.
+A qualitative pass/fail bubble test for gross leaks.
+Supports compliance with ISO 11607 for sterile barrier validation.

 When a customer or auditor asks “How do you test package integrity?”, citing the specific ASTM standard gives them confidence that your QA process follows recognized, repeatable methodology.
 Learn more about ASTM testing methods.